pIlIp-d/1D-VHDL-Pong/documentation.md

 	set_property IOSTANDARD LVCMOS33 [get_ports clk]
 	create_clock -add -name sys_clk_pin -period 10.00 -waveform {0 5} [get_ports clk]
 ```
 Clock from the Basys.
-Necessary to check for the manual of the board.
+It is Necessary to check the manual of the board, to find the operating frequency.
 In our case it works at 10MHz frequency.
 ```xdc
 set_property PACKAGE_PIN R2 [get_ports {RST}]
 	set_property IOSTANDARD LVCMOS33 [get_ports {RST}]